graphql/graphql-spec/spec/Section 3 -- Type System.md

 Entity.Business
 ```

-In this counter example, both `Entity.Business` and `Business` would refer to
+In this counter example, `Entity.Business` is redundant since `Business` already
-the `Business` type.
-Since it would be ambiguous what the "primary key" should
+uniquely identifies the Business type.
+Such redundancy is disallowed by this
-be in an application that uses Schema Coordinates to reference types, this is
+spec - every type, field, field argument, enum value, directive, and directive
-not allowed.
+argument has exactly one canonical Schema Coordinate.

 ## Types